jlongshore/ibm-products-v1-fork/docs/guides/security-component-migration.md

 ### DelimitedList

-_Note: Append count functionality was not migrated as its implementation is inconsistent with the description._
+Note: Append count functionality was not migrated as its implementation never worked consistently and didn't match the description.

 | Old prop | New prop | Change    |
 | -------- | -------- | --------- |